randyzwitch/randyzwitch.github.io/_posts/2016-02-22-rsitecatalyst-adobe-analytics-python.md

 ## But, Why?

-So that&#8217;s about it&#8230;if you wanted to, you could call RSiteCatalyst from Python without much effort.
-There aren&#8217;t a whole lot of reasons to do so, unless like Adam above, you&#8217;d rather just use Python.
+So that's about it...if you wanted to, you could call RSiteCatalyst from Python without much effort.
+There aren't a whole lot of reasons to do so, unless like Adam above, you'd rather just use Python.
 I suppose if you wanted to use some other Python packages, such as <a href="http://flask.pocoo.org/docs/0.10/" target="_blank">Flask</a> to create a dashboard or <a href="http://stanford.edu/~mwaskom/software/seaborn/" target="_blank">Seaborn</a> for visualization you might want to do this.
 Until I got this tweet, it never occurred to me to do this, so YMMV.

 _Edit, 2/26/16: Adam Gitzes, who originally asked the question, also provides a different solution using Jupyter Notebook magics at his [blog post here](http://maassmedia.com/r-site-catalyst-python.php)_